-As it were, several outraged people contacted the police and complained and more than one witness contacted the press.
+As it were, several outraged people contacted the police and complained, and more than one witness contacted the press.
 The 6 o’clock TV news stations all ran the story with on-air interviews with the angry witnesses to the arrest.

-The daily newspaper followed up with the story on the front page and the story of the arrest of Santa on Christmas Eve appeared in newspapers and on TV and radio across the country on Christmas Day.
+The daily newspapers followed up with the story on the front page and the story of the arrest of Santa on Christmas Eve appeared in newspapers and on TV and radio across the country on Christmas Day.
 The national press mocked Philadelphia and they all brought up an earlier story of Philadelphia sports fans who pelted Santa Claus with snowballs at a ball field.